juristr/juristr.github.com/_drafts/git-flow-manually.md

 3. Once finished with the implementation, the developer either merges it with `master` or creates a merge request on GitLab assigned to another developer for code reviewing.
 When `master` gets pushed to GitLab, Jenkins automatically takes it and publishes it to our _dev server instance_.
 4. Once every night, the `master` branch gets automatically published to our _test server instance_ s.t. the tester in our team can continue to test the implemented stories and either mark them as done or reject them within our spring cycle.
 Furthermore a series of automated jMeter tests get executed that verify the correct functioning of our REST api as well as the performance of our endpoints.
 5. After the 2-weeks-cycle one of our devs prepares a release (see the kind of commands to execute in the "git flow usage" above) by merging `master` onto `production`.
 This is automatically detected by Jenkins which - again - publishes to our _preproduction server instance_ which is also accessible by our customer.

+We do not use _release branches_ as we don't need them so far.
+There is no preparatory work to be done, although that might eventually change in the future.

 ---